My ball python’s enclosure is glass with a metal wire lid that allows for plenty of ventilation.

 The issue with keeping a snake in an enclosure like this is that snakes, especially during shed, need high levels of humidity, and enclosures that have open lids that let in a lot of air also let out humidity fairly easily.
 That being said, this style of enclosure does look incredible, and since there are ways of keeping the humidity that is necessary for snake health in, with the right method these types of enclosures make very attractive and very safe environments for ball pythons.

-If you have the same sort of set up as I do, the simplest way to increase the humidity in your snake’s enclosure is through the use of a wet towel.
+If you have the same sort of set up as I do, the simplest way to increase the humidity in your snake’s enclosure if you don’t want to buy a humidifier is through the use of a wet towel.
 In general, this method is ideal for bringing the humidity up to be much higher than it currently stands, though it can also be used to maintain a slightly higher humidity.
 Using a wet towel to increase humidity will also increase the temperature inside the ball python’s enclosure slightly, meaning your ball python will be a bit warmer as well.

 There are two similar methods that can be used, both which result in the same humidity increase, but one which I find to be easier to do than the other.
 I’ll explain both.